-Trudeau revokes Emergencies Act against ‘Freedom Convoy’: ‘The situation is no longer an emergency’
+Trudeau revokes Emergencies Act against ‘Freedom Convoy’ blockades: ‘The situation is no longer an emergency’

+The move was a shift for Trudeau, who on Monday said his government still needed the sweeping powers even after the blockades protesting public health restrictions were cleared over the weekend because there were “real concerns” that new blockades could pop up and that protesters might be regrouping at satellite hubs outside Ottawa.

-Trudeau last week became the first leader to invoke the 1988 Emergencies Act and the House of Commons voted on Monday to endorse the use of the law.
+Trudeau last week became the first leader to invoke the 1988 Emergencies Act, and the House of Commons voted Monday to endorse the use of the law.
 But its unprecedented use also drew criticism from civil liberties groups, some opposition lawmakers and several provincial premiers.

+The act was written to be a last resort, to use when there were no other laws on the books that might end an emergency.
+Several legal analysts said that it wasn’t clear that the blockades met the threshold or that authorities had exhausted existing tools.

 The Emergencies Act allowed police to designate no-go zones where people participating in prohibited public assemblies or bringing minors to them could face arrest.
 One such area was Parliament Hill in Ottawa and the surrounding precinct.